-And now I am an associate professor of communication studies at Texas Christian University.
+And now I am a professor of communication studies at Texas Christian University.
 The links above will tell you more about my research and teaching.
-I’m also a co-author of the A First Look at Communication Theory textbook (with Em Griffin and Glenn Sparks) and have served as a survey/statistical consultant for Pi Beta Phi Fraternity for Women.
+I’m also a co-author of the A First Look at Communication Theory textbook (with Em Griffin and Glenn Sparks).
+I have also served as a survey/statistical consultant for my wife’s sorority, Pi Beta Phi Fraternity for Women.

-In free time, I’m a bit of a geek.
+In free time, I’m a bit of a geek (OK… I’m very much a geek!).
 I enjoy a good video game, board game, or fantasy/sci-fi novel.
+My students know that I have a extremely high level of appreciation for Taylor Swift’s music.
 I like to cook when I can find the time, although my wife is far superior in the kitchen.
 I enjoy my church, time spent with my family, and being with friends.

 My wife Jessica and our daughters.